'We loved him dearly' | Family says 24-year-old was protecting his family when he was shot, killed

 Police are unsure how many times the man was hit, but he was pronounced dead at the scene.
 Police described the victim as a 24-year-old man.

-A white SUV was seen leaving the scene, which could be the suspect's vehicle.
+Police don't have a description of the shooter but said he left in a white, newer model Range Rover.
 Police said they have surveillance footage and witnesses to help with their investigation.

 No suspects were identified.